 Lands within the Project-affected sub-basins have a patchwork of ownership.
 At the upper elevations above Englebright Dam, the Forest Service manages a majority of the public land as parts of the PNF and TNF.
 Other land managers and owners above elevation 3,000 ft include private corporations such as timber companies.
-Below elevation 3,000 ft, land is predominantly privately owned, with small portions owned and managed by the Forest Service as part of the TNF, or administered by the BLM as part of the Sierra Resource Management Area (SRMA).
+Below elevation 3,000 ft, land is predominantly privately owned, with small portions owned and managed by the Forest Service as part of the TNF or PNF, or administered by the BLM as part of the Sierra Resource Management Area (SRMA).

-The portions of land within the Project Area managed by federal agencies are administered according to their respective resource management plans: TNF Land and Resource Management Plan (LRMP) and PNF LRMP for the Forest Service and the Sierra Resource Management Plan (SRMP) for BLM.
+The portions of land within the Project Area managed by federal agencies are administered according to their respective resource management plans: the TNF LRMP, as amended, and the PNF LRMP, as amended, for the Forest Service and the Sierra Resource Management Plan (SRMP), as amended, for BLM.
 The Forest Service LRMP divides the TNF into 109 Management Areas.
 The Project occupies lands within six of the Management Areas (i.e., Forty-Niner, Pendola, Oregon, Bullards, Moonshine and South Yuba).
 In addition the Project occupies land within the Challenge Management Area under the Plumas LRMP.
 The Project Area within the TNF and PNF boundaries is predominantly managed for timber, grazing and recreation